How to Prepare for the Casper Test to Get Into Medical School (2026)

 Below is a list of medical schools requiring (or “encouraging”) applicants to complete the Casper test.
 We also provide tables showing each school’s Casper, Snapshot, and Duet requirements.

-(Note: This list was last updated in March 2024.
-Schools previously listed here that will not require Casper for the 2024-2025 application cycle have been removed.)
+(Note: This list was last updated in April 2026.
+Schools previously listed here that will not require Casper for the upcoming application cycle have been removed.)

 Allopathic medical schools